 Algeria is known as the country of cherries and dates.
 The mild climate in the north and the dry, hot one in the Saharan south are just perfect for them!
 No wonder, Algerian dates are known to be some of the best on Earth.
 In Algeria, it’s a tradition to greet visitors by offering dates and milk.

-Do you know any interesting or fun facts about Algeria?
-Share them here in the comments below!
+Do you know any fun facts about Algeria?
+Share them in the comments below!